-Canon 80D versus Panasonic GH5
+Canon 80D vs Panasonic GH5

-The Canon EOS 80D and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and January 2017.
+The Canon EOS 80D and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were announced, respectively, in February 2016 and January 2017.
 The 80D is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (80D) and a Four Thirds (GH5) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (7 percent) than the Canon 80D.
 Moreover, the GH5 is slightly lighter (1 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (80D) and the Micro Four Thirds Lens Catalog (GH5).
 Mirrorless cameras, such as the GH5, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.